djboulet/mynomos/README.md

-# pynomo_examples
+# MyNomos
-Personal repository for nomograms built with Pynomo
+A personal repository for nomograms built with Pynomo.